The State of Our Churches

 As a side note, this tracks with current data regarding Christian affiliation in relation to political leaning.
 Conservative Christian denominations are more resilient to membership decline than Liberal ones.

-Here's the rub: most Lutheran churches in my area are ELCA.
-Based on my napkin math, it's about 63%.
+Here's the data: most Lutheran churches in my area are ELCA.
+Based on my napkin math, it's about 63% This represents a large majority over more conservative LCMS and WELS congregations.
 Below is a list of Lutheran churches and the Synod they belong to:

 | Church | City | Synod | Website |